Epitome87/50-projects-50-days/README.md

 A Pokedex!
 Using the fetch API to grab data from pokeapi, the first 150 pokemon are displayed in a nice, clean format.
 The images are a bit unpleasant, as the old resource for getting Pokemon images seems to have stopped existing.

 ###### `Originally Completed: 9/12/2021`

+### Day 37 - Mobile Tab Navigation

+A mobile phone UI, with tabs on the bottom of the 'phone' that the user can click to browse through various images.

+###### `Originally Completed: 9/13/2021`